-Monash as a leading Australian university with an international reputation for innovation and excellence in teaching and research, recognises that honesty, fairness, mutual respect and the responsible exercise of power are fundamental to achieving equity for all.
+As a leading Australian university with an international reputation for innovation and excellence in teaching and research, Monash recognises that honesty, fairness, mutual respect and the responsible exercise of power are fundamental to achieving equity for all.

 Monash University is committed to providing staff, students, contractors and visitors with an environment free from all forms of unlawful discrimination, harassment, vilification and victimisation.
 This will be achieved by:

 - requiring all staff, students, contractors and visitors to ensure their conduct complies with the equity principles outlined in this policy and supporting procdures and the University's Ethics Statement;

 - providing an inclusive and flexible environment for students and staff by identifying and removing any remaining systemic barriers to equitable access and participation;